NeuralEnsemble/elephant/doc/style_guide.rst

             how they are described in the paper or implemented in another function. order : int
             Order of the Butterworth filter.
-            This is an example of how the `N` parameter of `scipy.butter` function could be provided by the user of the Elephant function.
+            This is an example of how the `N` parameter of `scipy.signal.butter` function could be provided by the user of the Elephant function.
-            The docstring would present a text similar to "`order` is passed as the `N` argument for `scipy.butter` function".
+            The docstring would present a text similar to "`order` is passed as the `N` argument for `scipy.signal.butter` function".
-            Also, in the code implementation, use key-word arguments to make this explicit (see the implementation of the function below) error : float
+            Also, in the code implementation, use keyword arguments to make this explicit (see the implementation of the function below) error : float
             In the case the function has an input parameter that corresponds to a